 All University funded employment for matriculated students is administered through the Financial Aid Office.
 Opportunities are not limited to those receiving financial aid.
-Interested students are responsible for locating on -campus positions by applying a t various academic and administrative departments.
-Lists of hiring departments are available at the Financial Aid Office.
+Interested students are responsible for locating on-campus positions by applying at various academic and administrative departments.
+Go to www.ecsujobs.org to see listings.
 Emphasis is on gaining valuable work experience related to the major whenever possible.

 Students who are awarded work as part of their financial aid package also are encouraged to investigate available community service positions (or to find their own placements).
 These paid positions are usually located off campus and are available in many fields offering a wide variety of work experience.
-Students are encouraged to apply early as the number of positions on campus and off campus are limited.
+Students are encouraged to apply early as the number of positions on-campus and off-campus are limited.
+Again, check the web site for listings.